AztecProtocol/engineering-designs/in-progress/9101-blob-integration/design.md

 This is safe as the node will check blobs against the blob commitment provided on l1.
 This code has already been included as part of https://github.com/AztecProtocol/aztec-packages/pull/9302.

-TODO(9101) includes changes to be made in this suite of PRs.
+TODO(9101) includes changes to be made in response to this eng design.
 ```ts
   const blockBody = Body.fromBuffer(Buffer.from(hexToBytes(bodyHex)));